mia-platform/documentation/docs/release_notes/unreleased  /unreleased.md

 Added support icon in Console Launcher that redirects to [Mia-Platform support](https://makeitapp.atlassian.net/servicedesk/customer/portal/21).

+#### New Project Homepage

+The project Homepage has been redesigned in order to give more information about the status of your project.

+You can now see all your environments and check how are the pods of your services.
+You can also have a quick access to the areas of your Project.
+Just one click and you can access the deploy area of the environment you want to release.

+You don't have to navigate all around the Console to access your project links.
+They are right there in the Homepage now: Project Documentation, CMS, Application, Dashboards.
+All of them, just one click away.

 ### Bug Fix

 #### Fixed save in the Visualize area